mwgnd/blogdown/content/post/2024-05-24-scraping-telegram-messages-with-reticulate-in-r/index.md

 First post on this blogdown site.
 Hello World!

 As I write this, I have just finished my studies.
-In my master's thesis, I worked heavily with Telegram data because.
-As a social scientist interested in right-wing populist conspiracy discourse, I wanted to analyze the communication of far-right movements on Telegram.
+In my master's thesis, I worked heavily with Telegram data because, as a social scientist interested in right-wing populist conspiracy discourse, i wanted to analyze the communication of far-right movements on Telegram.
 Although I am used to working with R for text analysis, I had to use Python for scraping the messages.
 For this purpose, I used the [Telethon](https://docs.telethon.dev/en/stable/) library for interacting with the Telegram API.
 But because I'm more into R, and wanted to use that in the first place, I recently tried scraping with the `reticulate` package in R. In this post, I will show you how to scrape Telegram messages using Telethon via `reticulate` in R. For easy switching between R and Python, I use R Markdown, where i also wrote this post.

 # Setup reticulate